 We will determine in our sole discretion all questions as to the validity, form, eligibility, including time of receipt, and acceptance and withdrawal of tendered old notes.
 We reserve the absolute right to reject any and all old notes not properly tendered or any old notes whose acceptance by us would, in the opinion of our counsel, be unlawful.
 We also reserve the right to waive any defects, irregularities or conditions of tender as to any particular old notes either before or after the expiration date.
-However, all conditions other than those dependent upon receipt of any required governmental approval, must be satisfied or waived prior to the expiration of the exchange offer (as extended, if applicable) in order for us to complete the exchange offer.
-Furthermore, if we elect to waive any condition, we must announce that decision in a manner reasonably calculated to inform noteholders of the waiver.
+However, in no event shall the exchange offer be consummated unless all conditions, other than those dependent upon receipt of any required governmental approval, have been satisfied or waived prior to the expiration of the exchange offer or any extension thereof and, if we elect to waive any condition, we must announce that decision in a manner reasonably calculated to inform noteholders of the waiver.
 Our interpretation of the terms and conditions of the exchange offer, including the instructions in the letter of transmittal, will be final and binding on all parties.
 Unless waived, holders must cure any defects or irregularities in connection with tenders of old notes within a period we will determine.
 Although we intend to request the exchange agent to notify holders of defects or irregularities relating to tenders of old notes, neither we, the exchange agent nor any other person will have any duty or incur any liability for failure to give this notification.
 We will not consider tenders of old notes to have been made until these defects or irregularities have been cured or waived.
 The exchange agent will return any old notes that are not properly tendered and as to which the defects or irregularities have not been cured or waived to the tendering holders, unless otherwise provided in the letter of transmittal, promptly following the expiration date.